Those with a 650 credit score may find that they are having a hard time buying a car.

 However, this situation can also be beneficial if you are willing to lease a car.
-That’s because car dealers are typically more open to leasing, rather than selling, to people with a 650 credit score.
-And successfully obtaining a lease can be a great way to slowly, but surely, improve your credit score over the terms of your contract.
+That's because car dealers are typically more open to leasing than selling to people with a 650 credit score.
+And successfully obtaining a lease can be a great way to slowly but surely, improve your credit score over your contract terms.

-That’s why I think it is so important to understand this process and to use it to your advantage.
-To help you in your quest, I’ve explained how credit scores can affect your car leases, further explored why leasing is a great idea and discussed the leasing process in a detailed manner.
-With this information, you should be able to get the vehicle lease that you need to improve your credit.
+That's why I think it is important to understand this process and use it to your advantage.
+To help you in your quest, I've explained how credit scores can affect your car leases, further explored why leasing is a great idea, and discussed the leasing process in a detailed manner.
+With this information, you should get the vehicle lease that you need to improve your credit.

 The Basics of Credit Scores and Car Leases